G-Core/gcore-videoplayer-js/packages/player/docs/api/player.poster.md

 ## Remarks

 When the playback is stopped, media control UI is disabled.
+Note that the poster image, if specified via the player config, will be used to update video element's poster attribute by the HTML5-video-based playback module.

 Configuration options: